BMC A-series engine

-The Austin Motor Company A series is a small straight-4 automobile engine.
+The Austin Motor Company A-series is a British small straight-4 automobile engine.
 Launched in 1951 with the Austin A30, production lasted until 2000 in the Mini.
-It used a cast-iron block and cylinder head, and a steel crankshaft with 3 main bearings.
+It used a cast-iron block and cylinder head, and a steel crankshaft with three main bearings.
 The camshaft ran in the cylinder block, driven by a single-row chain for most applications, and with tappets sliding in the block, accessible through pressed steel side covers for most applications, and with overhead valves operated through rockers.
-The cylinder blocks are not interchangeable between versions intended for conventional end-on mounted gearboxes and the 'in-sump' transaxle used on BMC/BL front wheel drive models such as the Mini.
-The cylinder head for the overhead-valve version of the A-series engine was designed by Harry Weslake – a cylinder head specialist famed for his involvement in SS (Jaguar) engines and several F1-title winning engines.
-Although a "clean sheet" design, the A series owed much to established Austin engine design practise, resembling in general design (including the Weslake head) and overall appearance a scaled-down version of the 1200cc overhead-valve engine first seen in the Austin A40 Devon which would form the basis of the later B-series engine.
+The cylinder blocks are not interchangeable between versions intended for conventional end-on mounted gearboxes and the 'in-sump' transaxle used on British Motor Corporation/British Leyland front wheel drive models such as the Mini.
+The cylinder head for the overhead-valve version of the A-series engine was designed by Harry Weslake – a cylinder head specialist famed for his involvement in SS (Jaguar) engines and several Formula One-title winning engines.
+Although a "clean sheet" design, the A-series owed much to established Austin engine design practice, resembling in general design (including the Weslake head) and overall appearance a scaled-down version of the 1200cc overhead-valve engine first seen in the Austin A40 Devon which would form the basis of the later B-series engine.